Edmond Noel

 Edmund Favor Noel (March 4, 1856 – July 30, 1927) was an American attorney and progressive politician who served as governor of Mississippi from 1908 to 1912.
 The son of an early planter family in Mississippi, he became a member of the Democratic Party.

 Noel was elected to the state house, as a district attorney, and to the state senate before winning an election as governor in 1907.
 As governor, he achieved gains in support for farmers, labor legislation, and public education, while also establishing a state charity hospital.
 After his tenure, he was re-elected to the state senate.

 Early life, family and education

-Edmund Favor Noel was born on March 4, 1856, on his family's farm in Holmes County, Mississippi.
-Edmund was named after his paternal grandfather, Edmund Faver Noel.
-(Note: There is a lack of consistency in how Noel's first name is spelled in both records and media during his lifetime and in posthumous commemorative displays, with some sources styling it as "Edmund"—like his grandfather—or as "Edmond".)
+Edmond Favor Noel was born on March 4, 1856, on his family's farm in Holmes County, Mississippi.
+Edmond was named after his paternal grandfather, Edmund Faver Noel.
+(Note: There is a lack of consistency in how Noel's first name is spelled in both records and media during his lifetime and in posthumous commemorative displays, with some sources styling it as "Edmund"—like his grandfather—or as "Edmond".)Edmond is the correct spelling.
+I think history has confused him on accounts for his grandfather.

 During the American Civil War, Noel's father served in the Confederate States Army and was eventually imprisoned.
 After the war, Noel moved to Louisville, Kentucky, to live with his maternal uncle, attorney David Sanders.
 After finishing high school, Noel read law under Sanders before returning to Mississippi in 1877.
 He passed the state bar and opened law practice in Lexington.